We take a closer look at all things ‘hard cash’ (AKA physical currency). Find out about withdrawals, cashback and deposits here.

 Different countries have different rules about how much money you can enter and leave with and most official government or embassy websites will have advice on this.
 Often, while there isn’t a fixed maximum – you do have to let the authorities know if you’re traveling with more than a certain amount.

 Following new legislation in 2018, anyone entering or leaving the EU with more than €10.000 on them needs to declare this to customs.
 This can involve filling out a form (depending on which country you come from and where you’re going) which you can find on the European Commission website, along with specific details around the rules and requirements between EU countries.

 There aren’t specific limits for how much money you can take on a plane.
 Just make sure you’re obeying the laws of the countries that you’re traveling to and from.
 And, of course, for security reasons it’s always better not to travel with all your spending money at once, in case it gets lost or stolen.

 N26 customers have another way to withdraw and deposit cash using just their phone.
 You can use CASH26 to withdraw or deposit money at more than 11.500 retail partner locations across Germany and Austria, including REWE, Penny, Real and dm.

 Just open up the N26 app, select “withdraw” or “deposit” and specify the amount.
 This generates a code, which you give to cashier to scan and they’ll give you cash, the amount will be credited or debited from your N26 account.

 Deposit cash using CASH26

-N26 customers in Germany and Austria can also use CASH26 to deposit cash.
+N26 customers in Germany, Austria, Italy and Spain can also use CASH26 to deposit cash.
 To use this function, just open your N26 app while you’re in a participating partner store, tap on CASH26 and enter your desired amount.
 This will generate a code that you can show to the cashier to scan, and your money will be deposited.
 For this, we charge a deposit fee of 1.5%.